WHAT IS THE FDA WARNING ABOUT BUPRENORPHINE PRODUCTS (SUBOXONE/SUBUTEX)?

 Instead of e-mailing Claudia or Bev your information about your dental injury, please take the following steps:

-1. Please report your dental injury on the FDA's MedWatch website.
+3. Report your dental injury on the FDA's MedWatch website.

 "MedWatch receives reports from the public and when appropriate, publishes safety alerts for FDA-regulated products such as: